cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Facilitates introjection of positive attachment representations
 * Consistent with Gergely's research on "marked expressivity" and Fonagy et al.'s concept of "marked affectivity"
 * Beneficial for all patients, especially those with anxious-preoccupied attachment.

-### Phrasings for bringing attention to felt experience.
-The therapist can be creative with phrasings, guided by the simple goal of pointing the patient’s

 **Phrasings for Bringing Attention to Felt Experience**